dossiersolutions/introspectable-proptypes/README.md

 ---

-This is a very thin layer around the prop-types package, to add introspection support, by setting a field called ´introspection´ on all created propTypes.
-This only handles the ´prop-types´ package.
-If you are using other packages (like ´react-immutable-proptypes´), those must also be replaced.
+This is a very thin layer around the prop-types package, to add introspection support, by setting a field called `introspection` on all created propTypes.
+This only handles the `prop-types` package.
+If you are using other packages (like `react-immutable-proptypes`), those must also be replaced.

 ## Usage